-Transcend
+Transcend through time,

 race through history.